Stars on to Stanley Cup Final after 3-2 OT win over Vegas

 “We always know that it might take the whole game,” Tyler Seguin said.
 “We’re a confident group.”

-Chandler Stephenson and Reilly Smith scored for Vegas, and Robin Lehner had 23 saves.
+The Stars also won 3-2 in Game 3 against Vegas, when Alexander Radulov scored 31 seconds into OT.
+They closed out Game 5 after Zach Whitecloud was sent off for delay of game for knocking the puck out of play.

+“Things like that happen and they happen to anyone,” said Reilly Smith, who put Vegas up 2-0 in the third period.
+“This game didn’t come down to one play.
+The onus is on all of us.
+We have to do a better job when we’re up 2-0.”

-Smith put Vegas up 2-0 just 15 seconds into the third, scoring his first goal in 11 games.
-His wrist shot from the top of the right circle came at the end of an odd-man rush that followed Lehner’s kick save at the other end on a shot by Seguin.
+Smith’s first goal in 11 games came just 15 seconds into the third, converting a wrist shot from the top of the right circle.
+That was at the end of an odd-man rush that followed Lehner’s kick save at the other end on a shot by Seguin.

 “This game, a lot like the rest of the series, we just could never get that next goal to extend it.
 It was 2-0, they got the 2-1 goal,” Vegas coach Pete DeBoer said.
 “You have to give them credit.
 They won the net fronts in both ends.”